zackees/static_ffmpeg/README.md

 ## About

-Problem: You develop on Windows/MacOS/Linux.
-You want an ffmpeg that works on all the platforms but now you have to go and special case your program installation to handle each platforms ability to get the ffmpeg download.
-For example:
-  * Win32: `choco install ffmpeg`
-  * MacOS: `brew install ffmpeg`
-  * Linux: `sudo apt-get install ffmpeg`

-If you want to be able to quitely (re)install a python package silently and automatically using ffmpeg, well you are out of luck... until now.
+Problem: You are making an ffmpeg tool on Windows/MacOS/Linux.
+You want to bind to a versioned ffmpeg binary and use it as an api.
+This tool installs a versioned ffmpeg without requiring elevated privledges.

+## Install

+`python -m pip install static-ffmpeg`

 ## Api

+In your code, get the binaries:

 ```
 import os